InPursuitPL/OOP-yourFinance_1_3/README.md

 My main goals, while working on it, were to design it as good as I can at this moment (in terms of Object Oriented Design, not functionality) and to make it possibly user-error-proof.
 I created some (not advanced) unit tests and I would like to extend this topic in the future.

+I've used here Observer design pattern to save data as well as changelog file.

 All sugestions, advices and constructive criticism will be MUCH appreciated!

 Start it with main.py, program stores data as shelve files and uses nose for automated tests.